 Members are responsible for complying with the limitations imposed by the provisions of this Section 7.3 and member shall immediately provide written notice to the Medical Staff Services Department of any of the actions or events described in this Section relating to action taken by a state licensing agency or criminal court, failure to maintain adequate professional liability insurance, action by the DEA, or action by a federal health care program.
 The member shall also promptly provide the Medical Staff Services Department with a written explanation of the basis for such actions, including copies of relevant documents.
 The limitations described above shall take effect automatically as of the date of the underlying action or event, regardless of whether the member provides notice thereof to the Medical Staff Services Department.
 The Medical Executive Committee may require the member to provide additional information concerning the above described actions or events, and a failure of the member to provide such information may extend the special actions listed above, even though the underlying limitation may have been removed.
-A Member's failure to observe the limitations of this section shall be grounds for corrective action and clinical privileges.
+A Member's failure to observe the limitations of this section shall be grounds for corrective action, provided, however, a member comply with an automatic suspension or limitation of clinical privileges shall result in the automatic termination of the member's membership and clinical privileges.